FIWARE/tutorials.Roles-Permissions/README.md

 > — Paulo Coelho (The Alchemist)

 Authorization is the function of specifying access rights/privileges to resources related to information security.
-I
-and computer security in general and to access control in particular.
 More formally, "to authorize" is to define an access policy.

-In addition to creating the identites of Users and Organizations, Identiy

-In computer security terminology, Identity management is the security and business discipline that "enables the right individuals to access the right resources at the right times and for the right reasons".
-It addresses the need to ensure appropriate access to resources across disparate systems.

-The FIWARE framework consists of a series of separate components, and the security chapter aims to implement the common needs of these components regarding who (or what) gets to access which resources within the system, but before access to resources can be locked down, the identity of the person (or service) making the request needs to be known.
-The FIWARE **Keyrock** Generic Enabler sets up all of the common characteristics of an Identity Management System out-of-the-box, so that other components are able to use standard authentication mechanisms to  accept or reject requests based on industry standard protocols.

-Identity Management therefore covers the issues of how to gain an identity within the system, the protection of that identity and the surrounding technologies such as passwords and network protocols.
+In the case of Keyrock, User access is granted based on permissions assigned to a role.

+Every application secured by the **Keyrock** generic enabler can define a set of permissions - i.e. a set of things that can be done within the application.
+For example within the application, the ability to send a commmand to unlock a Smart Door could be secured behind a `Unlock Door` permission.
+Similarly the ability to send a commmand to ring the alarm bell could be secured behind a `Ring Bell` permission, and the ability to alter prices could be secured behind a `Price Change` permission

+These permissions are grouped together in a series of roles - for example `Unlock Door` and `Ring Bell` could both be assigned to the Security Role, meaning that Users who are subsequently given that role would gain both permissions.

+Permissions can overlap and be assigned to multiple roles - maybe `Ring Bell` is also assigned to the management role along with `Price Change` and `Order Stock`.

+In turn users or organizations will be assigned to one of more roles - each user will gain the sum of all the permissions for each role they have.
+For example if Alice is assigned to both management and security roles, she will gain all four permissions `Unlock Door`, `Ring Bell`, `Price Change` and `Order Stock`.

+The concept of a role is unknown to a user - they only know the list of permissions they have been granted, not how the permissions are split up within the application.

+In summary, permissions are all the possible actions that can be done to resources within an application, whereas roles are groups of actions which can be done by a type of user of that application.

 ## Standard Concepts of Identity Management